GARY'S PHOTO GUIDE TO THE BLUE MOUNTAINS, AUSTRALIA.

 Showers and thundershowers likely.
 High 19C.
 Winds ESE at 10 to 15 km/h.
 Chance of rain 90%.

 Chance of Rain

-Overcast with showers at times.
-High 7C.
+Considerable cloudiness with occasional rain showers.
+High 18C.
 Winds ESE at 10 to 15 km/h.
 Chance of rain 40%.

 BLACKHEATH AREA - Gary's Photo Spots

 Blackheath is special as it accesses the western and southern aspects of the Grose Valley (and Govetts Gorge).
 So particularly good at sunrise from Evans, Govetts, Pulpit and Hanging Rock through to more sunset spots like Anvil and on the other side of the plateau Hargraves (which overlooks the cultivated Megalong Valley).
 Plenty of glens, waterfalls and smaller lookouts on the Megalong, Shipley side too.

 Leura south is really an extension of the eastern side of Katoomba and many walks join up, such as Federal Pass underneath the Three Sisters into the wonderful Leura Forest and some special waterfalls.
 The biggest tourist area is Leura Cascades here which, if you keep walking, gets a bit more rugged as it heads down into the valley past Bridal Veil and Weeping Rock.
 On the northern side Mount Hay Road takes you into more rugged and wild areas onto the eastern ridges of the Grose Valley which are great at sunset.

 WENTWORTH FALLS AREA - Gary's Photo Spots